 Patrick & Henry Community College uses P&HCC Alert to contact you during a major crisis or emergency.
-P&HCC Alert delivers important emergency alerts, notifications and updates to you on these devices: \ E-mail account (employee or student) \ Cell phone (pop-up notification only).
+P&HCC Alert delivers important emergency alerts, notifications and updates to you on these devices: E-mail account (employee or student) Cell phone (pop-up notification only).
 When an incident or emergency occurs, authorized senders will notify you using P&HCC Alert.
 P&HCC Alert is a free service offered by Patrick & Henry Community College.
-To initiate your account, visit https://sites.google.com/a/ph.vccs.edu/emergency/.
+To initiate your account, visit P&HCC Emergency Site (patrickhenry.edu).